jatotterdell/optimum-analyses/README.md

 - [ ] diary card data
 - [x] IgG data (in a standalone report)

+The primary report is `reports/clinical-trial-report.qmd`.

+The report which updates the previous IgG analyses to include the stage 2 data is `reports/igg-revisited.qmd`.

 ## Notebooks

 Files in notebooks were working documents for interactive checking of outcome derivations and can be ignored.